Fragtality/Fenix2GSX/README.md

 5) When your Session is loaded (Ready to Fly was pressed), **wait for the Repositioning**, Jetway/Stair Call and Ground-Equipment Placement to happen (if configured).
 When the Tool is done with its Preparation, it will trigger the **"Ding" Sound** (the Sound when you press the ALL Call Button)<br/>Make sure to **wait for that Signal** before powering the Plane and import the Flightplan.
 6) **Import your Flightplan** on the EFB (wherever you're using it from, does not need to be the EFB in the VC). **Refueling and Catering** will be called (if configured).<br/>*Always* import a Flightplan on the EFB, regardless of Configuration.
 Power up the Plane from Cold & Dark before importing the Flightplan!
 7) When **Refueling and Boarding are finished** (whoever called it), you will receive your **Final Loadsheet after 90-150s** (Boarding finished = GSX reports the Service as completed).
 The **Doors** will be **closed** when this happens (if not already closed by GSX) and also the **"Ding" Sound** is triggered.<br/>
-When both Services are finished, the APU is Avail and the APU Bleed is switched ON Fenix2GSX will remove the PCA (if configured to connect).
+When both Services are finished and if the APU is Avail and the APU Bleed is switched ON, then Fenix2GSX will remove the PCA (if configured to connect).
 8) When the **Parking Brake is set**, **External Power is disconnected** (on the Overhead) and **Beacon Light is On**, the Tool will **remove all Ground-Equipment**: Jetway/Stairs (if not already removed) and GPU, PCA & Chocks (always, to be safe).<br/>Ground-Equipment is **also removed when Push-Back is** called - make sure you have set you're Parking Brake and your APU is running :wink:
 9) Happy Flight!
 Note that Fenix2GSX can be restarted in Flight if you need/wish to do so.
 10) When you arrive (**pre-select your Gate**), the **Jetway/Stairs will automatically connect** as soon as the **Engines are Off** and the **Parking Brake is set** (if configured).